dannydecaf/fullstack1/README.md

-# fullstack1
-Full Stack Web Dev Assignment 1
+# Full Stack Web Dev Assignment 1 & 2

-Name: Daniel Coffey

 Developed initial stages of 'PlaceMark' application, which will evolve and progress over time and into assignment 2.